bpietropaoli/THEGAME-Python/README.txt

 		http://bpietropaoli.github.io/THEGAME/

-This is a library to work on the belief functions theory (also called theory of evidence or Dempster-Shafer's theory).
+This is a library to work on the belief functions theory (also called theory of evidence or Dempster-Shafer theory).
 This Python version should provide the same functionalities, especially, it can load and save the exact same models as the C library.